zopefoundation/z3c.pt/README.txt

 In a nutshell:

 * Templates are bytecode-compiled
-* Only Python-expressions are supported
-* Depends only on lxml
+* Supports Python and Zope path traversal expressions
-* Adds support for expression interpolation
+* Introduces expression interpolation using the ${<expression>}-format
-* Limited support for CSS, Javascript and other non-XML documents
+* Non-XML friendly

 See the README.txt inside the package for instructions on usage.

 Note: The METAL macro language is not supported.

 Template and expression language
 --------------------------------